 child's responses.
 Children can respond in certain ways:

-the child might show many of the same symptoms as
+so the child might show many of the same

-* The "rescuer" child takes on the adult role to fill in
+* The "Rescuer" child takes on the adult role to

-for the parent with PTSD.
-The child acts too grown-up
+fill in for the parent with PTSD.
+The child acts

-* The "emotionally uninvolved" child gets little emotional help
+* The "Emotionally Uninvolved" child gets little emotional

 * For more information about Children with parents who suffer from PTSD,